bigjosh/TSL/README.md

 * Optional 32768Hz tuning fork quartz watch crystal

-## Interesting twists

-We actually have two oscillators running simultaneously here.

-The ATMEGA uses either the XTAL or the internal ULP oscillator to drive the LCD controller.
-The xtal uses about 0.3uA less current, but requires an extra part (the ULP is built in to the XMEGA).

-The RX8900 is programmed to generate a 1Hz output pulse (FOUT) taht is connected to an IO pin on the XMEGA.
-The rising edge of each of these pulses causes an interrupt on the XMEGA which wakes it from deep sleep.
-The XMEGA then increments the count and updates the display and goes back to deep sleep until the next pulse.

 ## XMEGA EEPROM usage

 We use a block at the start of EEPROM to ...